tmtsoftware/esw/docs/src/main/eswshell/esw-shell.md

 Submit the setup command object created in a previous step using command service for the HCD/Assembly

+Submit returns a response wrapped in Future, you can use `get` to extract response out of any Future response, it has default wait timeout of `10.seconds` for future to complete.

 - `val hcdResponse = hcdComponent.submit(setup).get`
 - `val assemblyResponse = assemblyComponent.submit(setup).get`

+If you have a long running command, you can use `await` method with your custom timeout

+- `val hcdResponse = hcdComponent.submit(setup).await(20.seconds)`

 Submit the sequence object created in a previous step using command service for the Sequencer